 Levy, L. (2004).
 We are popstars even though we are teachers.
 Professional development workshop conducted at the international annual National Art Education Association conference: Denver, Colorado, USA.

 Levy, L. (1997).
 Panel discussion: Montreal entrepreneurial success stories.
 Guest speaker at Ernst & Young, Montreal, Can.

-Dr. Levy~Akasha WhiteWolf conducts onsite and online readings, talks, workshops, individual therapy, group therapy, individual readings and group readings.
-As a Life.AfterLife and paranormal expert, psychic medium, transpersonal therapist, speaker and teacher, She channels her talks, workshops, readings, therapy, and messages.
-For enquiries and bookings, please send your email to: firstname.lastname@example.org
+Dr. Levy~Akasha WhiteWolf gives onsite, Skype and telephone readings, talks, workshops, individual therapy, group therapy, individual readings and group readings.
+As a Life.AfterLife and paranormal expert, psychic medium, transpersonal therapist, speaker and teacher, She channels her art, talks, workshops, readings, therapy, and messages.
+To commission a piece of art work and for all enquiries and bookings, please send your email to: firstname.lastname@example.org